cryogen-project/cryogen/evalapply.io/resources/templates/md/pages/about.md

 My goal with the blog are exactly those things: to improve myself as a programmer and writer and to start conversations with others.

 ### What?
-I'll try to write one long (> 1.000 words) blog post a week about Clojure, life, Scala or a combination.
+I'll try to write one long (> 1.000 words) blog post once every two weeks about Clojure, life, Scala or a combination.

 ### How?
 The blog is built using [Cryogen](http://cryogenweb.org/).